tokopedia/gripmock/Readme.md

 # How It Works
-GripMock will serve *TCP* on port `:4770` for GRPC service and *HTTP* on port `:4771` for Stub service.
-When GRPC service receive a request it will find mapped stub in stub service for matching stubs.
+GripMock has 2 main components:
+1. GRPC server that serving on `tcp://localhost:4770`.
+It's main job is to serve incoming rpc call from client then parse the input so that can be posted to Stub service to find the perfect stub match.
+2. Stub server that serving on `http://localhost:4771`.
+It's main job is to store all the stub mapping.
+We can add a new stub or list existing stub using http request.

-Matched stub will be returned to GRPC service as a JSON response then further unmarshal into struct reply.
+Matched stub will be returned to GRPC service then further parse it to response the rpc call.

 ## Quick Usage